 I have been working as a professional interaction/communication/product/service/social innovation/environments designer for 3+ years but I don’t have a master’s degree in design.
 Can I apply to the PhD program?

 In some cases, 3+ years of high-level professional design experience, demonstrated with a portfolio and a well-formulated research proposal may meet the application requirements.
-Our master’s program offers a one-year taught Master of Professional Studies that in many cases can serve as a gateway to the PhD program.

 I come from a background in business and management but am interested in conducting research in Transition Design.
 Should I apply?